vaibhav-gitops/gm-web-cp/src/pages/docs/getting_started.md

 * Perform GitOps-based creation and updates including blue/green with sample applications
 * Clean-up all the test resources

-Start by downloading the Terraform manifest to install Gitmoxi in ECS Fargate.
+Start by downloading the artifacts to deploy Gitmoxi on ECS Fargate or EKS.
 Please note that this download is **strictly for trial purposes to learn, test, and evaluate Gitmoxi**.
 Please do not use this for any production or sensitive environments.

 <button id="downloadLink" class="bg-teal-600 text-white px-4 py-2 rounded hover:bg-teal-800">Download Trial Now</button>